hementewodros/Secure-File-Transfer-Tools/README.md

 - **calculatePbKey(p, q)**: Computes the public key based on the two prime numbers `p` and `q`.
 - **calculatePvKey(e, En, n)**: Calculates the private key.
 - **error(a)**: Handles error messages for non-positive or non-prime inputs.

-## Contribution

-Contributions are welcome!
-Feel free to submit a pull request or open an issue to discuss potential improvements.

 ## License